intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/MqttPubAWS/README.md

 ![](images/img0-1.png)

 ## Tutorial steps
-Follow along with the steps below to send data from a rotatry angle sensor (via MQTT) to the AWS cloud platform for viewing.
+Follow along with the steps below to send data from a rotary angle sensor (via MQTT) to the AWS cloud platform for viewing.

 1. [Set up an AWS account](readme.md#step-1-set-up-an-AWS-account)